zaphosting/docs/docs/fivem_dashboard.md

 ---
 id: fivem_dashboard
-title: FiveM Server administration via the web interface dashboard
+title: Administration via the web interface dashboard
 description: Information about the settings options of FiveM servers from ZAP-Hosting in the Web Interface Dashboard - ZAP-Hosting.com documentation
 sidebar_label: Dashboard
 ---